ghm17/LOGODetect/README.md

     cd ./LOGODetect
     Rscript ./Code/S-LDSC.R output_dir

 The two files `1000G_Phase3_plinkfiles.tgz` and `hapmap3_snps.tgz` are needed when performing stratified-LDSC to calculate the aggregated genetic covariance of identified regions.
-Finally, `S-LDSC.R` selects the best \theta and returns the final result of LOGODetect in `output_dir/LOGODetect_result.txt`.
+Finally, `S-LDSC.R` selects the best $\theta$ and returns the final result of LOGODetect in `output_dir/LOGODetect_result.txt`.

 ## Output
 After running all the above steps, LOGODetect outputs a whitespace-delimited text file `output_dir/LOGODetect_result.txt`, with each row representing one small segment and the columns as such: